Quick Start Guide

 No Python or additional setup is needed.

-Once installed, you can open SpectraMatcher from the Start Menu or by double-clicking any .smp
+Once installed, you can open SpectraMatcher from the Start Menu or by double-clicking any .smp vibronic analysis project file.

 💡 If Windows SmartScreen shows a warning, click “More info” → “Run anyway”.